soonsoon2/SoonsoonPublicRes/README.md

 ---------------------

 1) Image Tracking

-Path : Assets/SampleProject/ImageTracking
+<p>[Path]
+<br>Assets/SampleProject/ImageTracking
+<p>[Description]
-<br>It is a simple example with Unity AR Foundation Image Tracking.
+<br>-It is a simple example with Unity AR Foundation Image Tracking.
-<br>It has a sameple code about removed state in Image Tracking.
+<br>-It has a sameple code about removed state in Image Tracking.
-<br>It had a example build apk file for android device.
+<br>-It had a example build apk file for android device.

-- You can see youtube tutorial is related with this sample code.
+<p>[Youtube Tutorial]
 <br> Single Image Tracking : https://youtu.be/Qyu_AN5zv14
 <br> Multi Imgae Tracking : https://youtu.be/rJDGJUfxrN4
 <br> Removed State Example : https://youtu.be/qIxClnigves